aidanbudd/notes/git_and_github_notes.md

 and the changes are moved over successfully!

+[These pages on github](https://help.github.com/articles/pushing-to-a-remote) give more info about the syntax of git push

 ###Transferring SSH key from one machine for another to run git from another machine